Ukraine's Foreign Minister lists five demands to the world

 5. Humanitarian assistance

-Ukraine's leader Volodymyr Zelensky said that he had unsuccessfully sought talks with Putin as the crisis between their two countries entered its most dangerous phase so far.
+Ukraine's leader, President Volodymyr Zelenskyy, said he had unsuccessfully sought talks with Putin as the crisis between their two countries entered its most dangerous phase so far.

-"I initiated a telephone call with the president of the Russian Federation.
-Result: Silence," Zelensky said in a late night address.
+"I initiated a telephone call with the President of the Russian Federation.
+Result: Silence," Zelenskyy said in a late-night address.

 "Dear citizens, please do not leave your homes today," he said.